David Moyes offers Wayne Rooney captaincy in bid to keep him at Manchester United

-Manchester United manager David Moyes is ready to make striker Wayne Rooney the club's next captain if he commits to a new £78m deal and finishes his top-flight career at Old Trafford.
-Rooney has also been given privileged access to Manchester United's transfer targets and rebuilding plans in a bid to keep him at the club.
+Manchester United manager David Moyes is ready to make striker Wayne Rooney the club's next captain if he commits to a new deal that will see him finish his top-flight career at Old Trafford

 London: Manchester United manager David Moyes has offered captaincy to stiker Wayne Rooney, who has only 18 months left on his current contract, with a staggering 78 million pounds deal in a bid to seal his stay for the team.